 The costs for management and administration in 2020 (€1.6 million) are 2 per cent under budget (€1.6 million) and are 16 per cent above the level of 2019 (€1.4 million).
 This is due to the overall growth of the organisation in recent years.

 22. Financial gains / (losses)

 Financial gain / (loss)

 War Child’s total personnel expenses are specified below.
-The growth of 16 per cent is mainly attributable to growing staff for programmes.
-Approximately half of total staff expenses originate in the Netherlands, while 20 per cent of our full time equivalent employees are located in the Netherlands.
-The higher staff costs in the Netherlands is explained by higher average salaries.
-Almost one third of the staff costs in the Netherlands is related to programme implementation, and those staff are funded by grants.
+The growth of 12 per cent compared to 2019 is mainly attributable to our growing staff base in Amsterdam.
+Our expenses for project activities increased slightly by 1 per cent compared with previous year.
+About 43 per cent of total staff expenses originate in the Netherlands, while 22 per cent of our full time equivalent (FTE) employees are located in the Netherlands.
+This is explained by higher average salaries.
+A large portion of the staff costs in the Netherlands are related to programme implementation - and those staff are funded by grants.
 The category other personnel expenses includes costs for amongst others commuting transport, insurance, training, recruitment, interns, canteen and team building.

 Gross wages and salaries

 Other personnel expenses